romanonly/advancedanalytics/Bayesian Learning.md

 </p>

-## Twoxpirements
+## Two expirements

 Now I prodice a new datasey by removing from the original dataset the variables that Bayesian learning reported as unimportant.

-Notice that some of these fatures that I removed - they are actually in the top of the importance list as reported by supervised machine learning!
+Notice that some of these fatures that I removed - they are actually in the top of the importance list as reported by  Random Forest learning!

 ## Non-important variables by Bayesian learning
 Those are the variables that outside of the Markov blanket of the target, as well as featyres most far away insides the Narkov blanket from the target.

 Therefore, in my first expirement I decimate the original dataset by removing independent by Bayesian Learning fatures from the original dataset.
-Notice that I remove the features that presumably are "noon-important" by the supervised machine learning. here is the list of features: TBD
+Notice that I remove the features that presumably are "noon-important" by the Random Forest learning. here is the list of features: TBD

-I my secoond expirement I remove the features that close to the target, and also "unimportant" by the supervised machine learning: here thet are (TBD)
+I my secoond expirement I remove the features that close to the target, and also "unimportant" by the supervised Random Forest learning: here thet are (TBD)

 The ultimate INDEPENDENT test is the follwing. the expirement that dammages the original dataset the most- that means the removed in such expirement features are happpened to be MORE important.

-## original dataset: Most important variables by supervised machine learning
+## original dataset: Most important variables by Random Forest learning
-Here is the list of the mostimportant features from the machine learning.
+Here is the list of the mostimportant features from the Random Forest learning: TBD

-## New decimated dataset 1: Most important variables by supervised machine learning
+## New decimated dataset 1:
 I apply supervised MK to the new dataset and produce a list of most important variables from this decimated dataset.

-## New decimated dataset 2: Most important variables by supervised machine learning
+## New decimated dataset 2:
 I apply supervised MK to the second new dataset and produce a list of most important variables from this decimated dataset.